PART SIX - THE SOUTH.

 After that, we decided to investigate a building we could see, standing alone on the top of the cliffs.
 We returned to the car and tried to find it.
 No signs, rough dirt tracks that turned into Tarmac roads.
 It was a restaurant, but you wouldn't know it!
 Once more we were amazed by how they do things here.

-Apparantly, it was a shack affair that they razed to the ground about 6 years ago, and built this fantastic place, complete with TWO pools and a WATER SLIDE - I kid you not.
+Apparently, it was a shack affair that they razed to the ground about 6 years ago, and built this fantastic place, complete with TWO pools and a WATER SLIDE - I kid you not.

 Like fish, do you?
 Well, this must be THE most comprehensive fish menu we'd ever seen!!
 THIRTY TWO different choices, many of which I'd never even heard of.
 The waiter was great, though, and would patiently advise and describe the flavour and texture of the fish of your choice.